killlakillq/telecom/apps/events/README.md

 # Asterisk Events Service

-This service connects to Asterisk via AMI (Asterisk Manager Interface) and forwards call-related events to RabbitMQ.
+This service connects to Asterisk via AMI (Asterisk Manager Interface), captures call-related events, and forwards them to a RabbitMQ queue for processing by other services.

 ## Features

-- Connects to Asterisk AMI
+- Connects to Asterisk AMI using `asterisk-ami-client`
-- Listens for call-related events (Newchannel, Hangup, Bridge, QueueMember)
+- Listens for all Asterisk events (not limited to specific types)
+- Enriches events with metadata (timestamp, source hostname)
 - Forwards events to RabbitMQ queue
-- Automatic reconnection on connection loss
+- Automatic reconnection for both Asterisk and RabbitMQ
 - Graceful shutdown handling
+- TypeScript implementation with strong typing

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v20 or higher)
 - Asterisk server with AMI enabled
 - RabbitMQ server

 ## Installation

 1. Install dependencies:

 ```bash
 npm install
 ```